philterd/philter/docs/docs/redaction/contexts.md

 2.  **Impact**: Deleting a context removes the organizational unit, its internal mappings, and its learned disambiguation vectors.
 This will **not** affect documents that have already been redacted and downloaded.
 3.  **Permissions**: A context can be deleted only by the user that created it or by an admin.

 > Contexts are owned by the user that created them.
-When that user is deleted, their contexts are deleted too — along with each context's mappings and disambiguation vectors.
+When that user is deleted, their contexts are deleted too, along with each context's mappings and disambiguation vectors.

 ## Capacity and Eviction

 Each context is bounded so that referential-integrity storage does not grow without limit:

-*   **Token mappings** — Each context stores up to `MAX_CONTEXT_SIZE` entries (default `10000`, overridable via the `MAX_CONTEXT_SIZE` environment variable).
+*   **Token mappings**.
+Each context stores up to `MAX_CONTEXT_SIZE` entries (default `10000`, overridable via the `MAX_CONTEXT_SIZE` environment variable).
 When the limit is reached, the **least-read** entry is evicted before the new one is inserted (ties broken by oldest entry first).
 Read counts are updated on every lookup, including cache hits.
-*   **Disambiguation vectors** — When entity-type disambiguation is enabled, each `(user, context)` pair stores up to `MAX_VECTORS_PER_CONTEXT` vectors (default `100000`).
+*   **Disambiguation vectors**.
+When entity-type disambiguation is enabled, each `(user, context)` pair stores up to `MAX_VECTORS_PER_CONTEXT` vectors (default `100000`).
 Eviction here is FIFO by insertion order.

 In practice this means a long-running context will retain its most actively-referenced mappings indefinitely while quietly discarding entries that no incoming document has touched in a long time.